Natural Resources Education

 - In-hive honey bee classes - Interested in learning about honey bees?
 Contact us to learn about opportunities to put on bee suits and get a close-up view of a bee colony.

-Looking for support and resources for bringing your family or students outside in Saint Paul's regional parks?
+Looking for support and resources for bringing your family or students outside in Saint Paul's parks?
 Connect with us to learn about:

 - Como Woodland Outdoor Classroom